cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/api/json-rpc/portals/EtherPortal.md

-The **EtherPortal** allows anyone to perform transfers of Ether to a DApp while informing the off-chain machine.
+The **EtherPortal** allows anyone to perform transfers of Ether to a dApp while informing the off-chain machine.

 ### depositEther